 Prom was fantastic and the prom parade went off without a ‘hitch’ and is featured in this little video:

-When I was 16, 17 and 18 Dad and his new wife Wendy took my little brother, Luke and I, to Florida with them for Christmas break (our older five siblings were all moved out by then).
+When 16 to 18, Dad and his new wife Wendy took my little brother, Luke and I, to Florida with them for Christmas break (our older five siblings were all moved out by then).
 Except for the first year, we drove down, all 2500 km in Dad’s Mercury Zephyr.
 Yes, there used to be a car called a Zephyr.
 Dad had a skin-tone coloured one.
 It was super sexy.
 Not.

 Ever organized, we packed this little cooler with things like hard-boiled eggs, fruit, cheese, bread so that we didn’t have to spend much on restaurant stops.
 All we wanted to do was get off that bus as much as possible and stretch our legs.
 A long Greyhound ride gets rather ripe, especially after eating one too many hard-boiled eggs.
 By the time we arrived at Valdosta, Georgia, we were overjoyed to see Palm trees, finally.